jonnor/ESC-CNN-microcontroller/report/report.md

 *Supervised learning* uses a training dataset where each sample is labeled with the correct output.
-These labels are normally provided by manual annotation by humans inspecting the data, a time-itensive and costly process.
+These labels are normally provided by manual annotation by humans inspecting the data, a time-intensive and costly process.
 In *unsupervised learning*, models are trained without access to labeled data. but often for cluster analysis (automatic discovery of sample groups).

 Supervised learning techniques can be used for regression and for classification.
-In regression where the goal is to predict a continious real-valued variable, and for classification a discrete variable.
+In regression where the goal is to predict a continuous real-valued variable, and for classification a discrete variable.

 ### Classification